 The strands are colour coded on the 5-Year Life learning journey so that pupils can understand how the topic fits in with previous and future learning.
 Topics are sequenced so that they are revisited in more depth as pupils get older.
 An example of this can be found in the Relationships strand which starts in Year 7 with topics including positive relationships, bullying or banter and what makes a family and ends in Year 11 with pupils learning about abusive relationships, assessing relationships and pregnancy/parenthood.

-Year 7 and Year 8 pupils receive one timetabled Life lesson per week.
-The Year 9 to Year 11 Life curriculum is delivered through personal learning days, tutor time sessions and assemblies.
-In addition, many elements of the Life curriculum are taught in other curriculum areas.
-The “Life@DWA”, logo is used in these lessons to help pupils see how topics are linked throughout the curriculum.
+In Year 7 to Year 11 pupils receive one timetabled EPC lesson per week.
+In addition, many elements of the EPC curriculum are taught in other curriculum areas.
+The EPC logo is used in these lessons to help pupils see how topics are linked throughout the curriculum.
 This helps them to remember more.
 An example of this is when Democracy is taught in the history curriculum when pupils learn about the Ancient Greeks.

 We understand our local context and help pupils develop resilience to negative influences including gang culture, child criminal exploitation (CCE), child sexual exploitation (CSE), and risk-taking behaviours.
 Pupils participate in personal development days when challenging issues can be explored in greater depth.
 For example, this year pupils participated in a personal development day where sessions were delivered on mental health, consent, CSE and crime/gangs.
 Pupils listened to engaging talks from guest speakers including Paul Hannaford, Emma Bloodworth, from South Yorkshire Police and Shaun Ireland from The Triple S Network.
 Paul Hannaford shared his amazing story with staff and pupils.
 As a recovered drug addict, he was well qualified to warn our pupils about the dangers of drug addiction, knife crime, gangs, and guns.